MartinKoleff/Chess/README.md

 This is my first big project.
 I have worked on it alone with almost no help from youtube / other chess tutorials.
 I learned a lot going thru the project.
 After many sleepless nights and painful days l was able to complete it!
 It will certantly not be perfect but this is my first project non the less!
 There are a few commits because l learned how to push and commit during making the project and l didn't believe l will even complete it.

 This project was made with JavaFX and Maven.
 Javadoc convention used for the comments.
-Guava used for the Stopwatch class.
+Guava library used for the Stopwatch class.
+Apache Commons IO library used for Serialization file writing.

 This project includes the following functionalities:
 1) En passant